 They suggest a pricey place to dine, then can’t afford to pay for it.

 Okay, this hasn’t happened to me personally, but I’ve heard stories about dates sneakily handing over the check to the other person as soon as the waiter turns around.
 Pretty tacky.
 If your date suggests a fancy place to dine and when the check arrives there’s an awkward silence and a reluctance to pay for it, they might not be able to afford it.
 Either that or they’re just plain stingy, which can be a whole different problem.
+Consider using peer-to-peer payment apps for these awkward moments of silence when paying the check.

 They aren’t cost conscious.